isVoid/blog/_posts/2019-02-15-FirstImpressionAlita.md

 When it comes to cyberpunk world building, some major names are to be
-mentioned: Blade Runner, Ghost in the Shell, the Matrix, etc. On this valentines day, a very special movie put its mark on the board - Battle Angel Alita.
+mentioned: Blade Runner, Ghost in the Shell, the Matrix, etc. On this Valentines Day, a very special film put its mark on the board - Alita: Battle Angel.
-I was lucky enough to book a seat on a night packed with valentine couples and enjoyed it on the Laser IMAX screen in Mall of the Emirates VOX cinema, and here are my first thoughts.
+I was lucky enough to book a seat on a night packed with Valentine couples and enjoyed it on the Laser IMAX screen in Mall of the Emirates VOX cinema.
+Here are my first impressions.

 ## Background

-To understand the film better, here is a little trivia.
+Here are some background knowledge for better understanding.
 This film was originally written and drawn by Japanese Comic Artist Yukito Kushiro.
 It was first adapted into an "OVA" (Original Video Animation) in 1993 by Hiroshi Fukutomi.
-James Cameron had an intrigue with the film itself the moment he saw the animation and decided to adapt it into a major production film.
-James scripted for the adaptation as early as 2005.
-However he could never move on to the real adaptation of the film since he was commisioned by 20th Century Fox on Avartar and its sequels.
-In 2016 the film is confirmed to be directed by Robert Rodrigeuz and co-produced by Cameron.
+James Cameron had an intrigue with the story itself the moment he saw the animation and decided to adapt it into a major production film.
+James scripted the adaptation as early as 2005.
+However he could never move on to the real adaptation of the film since he was commisioned to work on Avatar and its sequels.
+Finally in 2016 the film is confirmed to be directed by Robert Rodrigeuz and co-produced by Cameron.

 ## Thoughts